devops-actions/issue-comment-tag/README.md

 Requirements:

-A GitHub Apps [https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps] installed on the repository/organization that the GitHub Actions Workflow will execute from
+A GitHub App [https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps] installed on the repository/organization that the GitHub Actions Workflow will execute from
 The GitHub Apps minimally should have the following permissions:
   - Read & write access to Issues
   - Read-only access to Members